MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 ms.technology: windows-devices
 ---

-# Porting NDIS miniport drivers to the NetAdapter class extension
+# Porting NDIS miniport drivers to NetAdapterCx

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-This page describes how to convert an NDIS 6.x miniport driver into a Windows Driver Framework (WDF) networking client driver.
+This page describes how to convert an NDIS 6.x miniport driver into a NetAdapterCx client driver.

 For general information about WDF, please review the [WDF Driver Development Guide](../wdf/index.md).